How to Get 3 Free Credit Reports Per Year

 The FTC tried to cut down on free credit report scams by offering counter-advertising and the folks at freecreditreport.com have since focused their ads on more profitable territory by promoting freecreditscore.com.

 As the FTC’s free credit report disclaimer site says, annualcreditreport.com is the ONLY authorized source to get free annual credit reports under law.
-It is a website created by Experian, Equifax, and Transunion that allows you to access free credit reports (no strings attached).
+It is a website created by Experian, Equifax, and Transunion, in coordination with the FTC, and allows you to access free credit reports (no strings attached).

 Rotate to Get Three Free Credit Reports Per Year